robinsonlabuzh/robinsonlabuzh.github.io/README.md

 git checkout -b <new_branch_name>
 ```

-Edit the files in your machine, add and commit them and then push the changes to GitHub by
+Then make the necessary changes to the files on your local machine, add them to the index and commit them, and then push your new branch to GitHub as follows:

 ```
 git push --set-upstream origin <new_branch_name>
 ```

-On Github, make a pull request for merging your branch.
-Use the dropdown to select the branch your changes should be merged into, e.g. robinsonlabuzh master.
-You can assign the request to someune typing the username of the assignee at the select input on the right sidebar.
+Then go to the GitHub repository, and create a pull request.
+Make sure that you select the right fork (robinsonlabuzh) and branch (master) to send the pull request to.
+After selecting this, assign a reviewer (called "assignee" on GitHub).
+This is done in the right-side panel of the pull request page.
+Select someone that is well suited to review your changes.
+This person will receive an e-mail with the invitation to review your pull request.
+Once you have done this, you are done, and you need to wait for the reviewer to check your changes and merge the pull request into the master branch.
+You will get an email confirmation if the reviewer comments on the pull request, or merges it.

-Once the pull request is merged by the assignee, it may be a good idea to delete the new branch (it will tell you “it is now safe to delete the new branch”), to avoid branches stacking up in the GitHub repo.
+If you are invited to review someone else's pull request, taks some time to go through the modifications and ensure that they are reasonable.
+Then merge the pull request.
+After merging the pull request, delete the new branch (you will get a message saying that "it is now safe to delete the new branch"), to avoid branches stacking up in the GitHub repo.

-If you are continuing to work on a local branch after someone else has made changes to the GitHub repo master branch, it is often easier to merge the master branch into your local branch before pushing your local branch:
+If you are continuing to work on a local branch after someone else has made changes to the GitHub repo master branch, it is often easier to merge the master branch into your local branch before pushing your local branch to GitHub, and resolve any merge conflicts locally:

 ```
 git checkout master